20 BEST Things To Do In Waterton National Park In Alberta

 Hike the Crypt Lake Trail

 The path requires hikers to cling to cliffsides, climb an exposed ladder, and squeeze through a natural tunnel.
 Along the way, there is no shortage of views with lakes, waterfalls, and towering mountains overhead.
-In the end, hikers are rewarded with a turquoise blue lake perfect for a chilly dip on a hot day.
+Ultimately, hikers are rewarded with a turquoise blue lake perfect for a chilly dip on a hot day.

 Waterton International Peace Park

-Consider booking a Gypsy Guide Audio Tour for Waterton National Park
+Consider a Gypsy Guide Audio Tour for Waterton National Park

 Have High Tea at the Prince of Wales Hotel